 550. Livestock Trader Lot Premises.

-Approved livestock trader lots shall meet the following requirements: (3-15-22)
+Approved livestock trader lots shall have and maintain the following requirements: (3-15-22)

-01. InstallRestraint System.
-A restraint system, approved by the Administrator, for humanely, efficiently and effectively restraining cattle for the purpose of inspecting, identifying, treating or testing of animals by state or federal animal health officials.
-(3-15-22)
+01. Restraint System.

 02. Feed and Water.
 Provide access to a clean source of water sufficient for the number of cattle present, and an adequate quality and quantity of feed for all cattle on the premises for over twelve (12) hours.